kuzzleio/documentation/src/guide/1/dbsearch/javascript/index.md

 ```
 ## Instanciate Kuzzle

 The first thing we need to do is instanciate a Kuzzle object.
-To do this write the following code:
+To do this implement the following code:

 [snippet=load-sdk]